Camping, Canoeing and Eating Catfish Stew

 Place dumplings on top of potatoes and catfish.
 Cover and simmer but do NOT stir.
 Keep enough water in pot to avoid sticking and shake pot occasionally.

-Carolyn says that cooking is part art.
+Carolyn said that cooking is part art.
 The amount of water to add to the pot and the dumplings is a matter of judgment.
 Make sure the water does not boil out because the stew will burn.
 Also, gently shake the pot from time to time to make sure it is not sticking.
 But do not stir!

 Note: fatback is the same as salt pork, sometimes referred to as “streak of lean, streak of fat“.
 This is readily available in any grocery store south of that famed Mason-Dixon Line.
 (South of Virginia, and more realistically, south of Richmond) If unavailable, very thick sliced bacon with skin may be substituted.